Where to Use Incense Sticks

 Atmospheric Enhancement

-Neutralizes cooking odors, pet scents, and stale air while imparting sophisticated fragrances
+Neutralizes cooking odors, pet scents, and stale air while adding a refined fragrance.

 Stress Reduction

-Sandalwood and agarwood aromas alleviate anxiety and promote relaxation
+Sandalwood and agarwood aromas can support relaxation and decompression after work.

 Sleep Optimization